Language

 The Children’s Centre Early Communication Support Workers help with early speech, language and communication development and have extra knowledge and skills on early communication.
 They are supervised by CITES speech and language therapists.
 You can access them through your local children’s centre.

-The ISEND Early Years Service support children from birth to five-years-old with special educational needs and disabilities where there is a significant barrier to learning or inclusion.
+The East Sussex Early Years Service support children from birth to five-years-old with special educational needs and disabilities where there is a significant barrier to learning or inclusion.
 This often involves supporting early communication, for example visuals and signing.

 What can we do for you?